October 19, 2018 Think

 We’ve all been there.
 We walk up to the counter at our local coffee shop, and the ever-dreadful iPad turns around.
 This is where you have to decide if you tip or not for that pastry that costs $2.50 with an option to tip $1, $2, or $3.

-If you choose “No Tip,” you’re (perceived as) a dick.
+If you choose “No Tip,” you’re (perceived as) a jerk.

-If you choose, “Custom Amount,” you’re (perceived as) a dick who is taking up time and tipping less.
+If you choose, “Custom Amount,” you’re (perceived as) a jerk who is taking up time and tipping less.

 According to an article in the Wall Street Journal, The Awkward Etiquette of iPad Tipping, it’s actually awkward for both parties.